gngrOrg/gngr/README.md

 This is a very early prototype; a mere proof-of-concept.
 It is useable with very simple websites.
 Use at your own risk;
 there is no warranty, implied or specified.

-Security-wise, the code isn't hardened *at all*!
-Use the current version:
+Security-wise, the code isn't hardened *at all!* Use the current version:
  * with [app level sandboxing](https://github.com/UprootLabs/gngr/wiki/App-Sandboxing)
  * with simple trusted web-sites only
  * periodically [clear the browser cache and data](https://github.com/UprootLabs/gngr/wiki/Clearing-cache-and-data).